 ShareFacebook Twitter AddThis

-Many sources affirm that Oscar Wilde - poet, playwright, and famed English wit - was also an expert in food and wine.
+Many sources affirm that poet and playwright Oscar Wilde was also an expert in food and wine.
 Accustomed to dining in the most fashionable restaurants, Wilde is not only beloved for plays like The Importance of Being Earnest and stories like The Picture of Dorian Gray, but he is appreciated for his many quips and memorable aphorisms - many of which were part of his fiction, but many are attributed to his most famous character: himself.

 “When I am in trouble, eating is the only thing that consoles me.
 Indeed, when I am in really great trouble, as any one who knows me intimately will tell you, I refuse everything except food and drink”.

 Algernon Moncrieff, Oscar Wilde’s The Importance of Being Earnest, Act 2 (1895)